junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Dean."
 Cas is answering his call.
 But he can't pin his sound.

 "Where are you?"
 Dean can't help glancing around.
 But the closer he looks, the more confused he gets.
-His brain can't make sense of the shapes and figures his eyes received, light and shade shift like looking through kaleidoscope.
-He catches sight of a blue loose thread, a button, a feather, then something seemingly metal.
+His brain can't make sense of the shapes and figures his eyes receives, light and shade shift like looking through kaleidoscope.
+He catches sight of a blue loose thread, a button, a feather, then something glittering metal.
 Then an eye, floating, blinking, staring at him, not connected to a body.
 Blue.

 What is this, space dumpster in some horror movie? *Interstellar* but B-rated version?
 Dean muses, more taken aback than dread.